soraxas/firmware/README.md

 - `setStatus <custom text>` will append <custom text> to the error report buffer, if there is enough space for that
 - `goTo <int>` will go to action index int.
 Actions are indexed from zero.
 - `startMouse/stopMouse` start/stop corresponding mouse action.
 E.g., `startMouse move left`
 - `recordMacro|playMacro` targets vim-like macro functionality.
-For the time being, only one slot is available.
-Usage: call `recordMacro`, do some work, end recording by another `recordMacro`.
-Now you can play the actions back by calling `playMacro`.
+Slot identifier is a single character.
+Usage (e.g.): call `recordMacro a`, do some work, end recording by another `recordMacro a`.
+Now you can play the actions back by calling `playMacro a`.
 Only BasicKeyboard scancodes are available at the moment.
 These macros are recorded into RAM only.
+Number of macros is limited by memory (we can hold approximately 300 keystrokes).
+If there's less than 1/4 memory free, oldest macro slot is freed.

 ## Error handling